 In this article, our Illinois paternity lawyers explain how to establish paternity by consent at birth.
 When a child is born to parents who are not married, hospitals and midwives are required by the Illinois Vital Records Act to provide the parents with the following forms that will allow the parents to simply and easily establish paternity by mutual consent, assuming that both parents agree.
 These forms include:

 If a "presumed father" (defined below) exists and is different from the father consenting to paternity, either the "presumed father" must sign the petition documents, or the mother must submit an affidavit testifying that she has provided notice to the presumed father according to the requirements set forth in the Illinois Parentage Act.
-Our Elmhurst paternity attorneys will be happy to assist you in preparing and filing your consent paternity forms.
+Our Illinois paternity attorneys will be happy to assist you in preparing and filing your consent paternity forms.

 Illinois paternity attorney Kevin O'Flaherty explains how child support is calculated for multiple families in Illinois